ESL 142: High-Intermediate Listening and Speaking Spring 2016

 Lecture/Note taking assignments: You will listen to lectures and take notes on them outside class.
 You may listen to the lectures at home or in the CLAD lab.

-Additional speaking assignments: You will record short speaking assignments using Voice Board on Insight outside class from time to time, which will allow you more opportunities to practice speaking and communicating with your classmates.
+Additional speaking assignments: You will record short speaking assignments using CCSF’s course management system, Insight outside of class from time to time, which will allow you more opportunities to practice speaking and communicating with your classmates.
 You will need to log on to Insight to complete these assignments, which can be completed at home or in the CLAD lab.

-Homework: All homework is due on the assigned date.
-I do not accept late homework.
-You can expect 4 hours of homework each week.
-All assignments should be neatly written in pen or typed.
+3. All assignments should be neatly written in ink or typed.
 Please double space and use 8 1/2 by 11-inch paper.

 Important note: If you (1) need classroom or testing accommodations because of a disability, (2) have emergency medical information to share with me, or (3) need special arrangements in case the building needs to be evacuated, please speak with me as soon as possible.